a2ff/splitrom/README.md

                       'oo': 0x0000 } },
 ```

+**Note:
+some chips have the same checksum or CRC across several different TOS images,
+notably different languages of a same TOS version, particularly US and UK.**
+The identified TOS can be any of the matches, `identify.py` will not try to output multiple matches.

 ## Other uses
 Write your own tools using `import splitrom`.
 See the module content with `help(splitrom)` at the Python interactive prompt.